MikeDC93/ticket-lifecycle/README.md

 <h2>Lifecycle Stages</h2>

-   -Intake
+   - Intake

      End users or Employees can submit support tickets via email, phone, chat, or self-service portals.
 The ticket should provide details such as the nature of the issue, the impact it has on work or the business, and any steps taken so far to try and solve the issue at hand

 <p>